camunda/camunda/service-container/README.md

 **Note**: This API is not designed to be used in a business application.
 You may find the API to be somewhat verbose to program to.
 This is the result of a trade off.
 This micro library targets infrastructure systems like the camunda broker and is designed to have a very low buy-in.
 In infrastructure systems, we accept a certain level of verbosity to keep things simple and to stay in control.
 We cannot use black magic like classpath scanning, proxies, AOP, byte code generation and other things that we tend to find useful in business applications.
 These things usually introduce a prohibitive amount of complexity that make them unusable for our purposes.

+## DISCLAIMER

+This project is work in progress and currently NOT meant for production use!

 # Implementing a Service